nathanl/swappy_rs/README.md

 Before deciding if a phrase contains a word, it converts them both to "alphagrams", which are order-agnostic; "bat" and "tab" have the same alphagram.
 We represent alphagrams internally as a hashmap listing the count of each character.
 This makes comparison and subtraction efficient.

+Swappy is single-threaded, but performs well.
+I considered a multi-threaded design, but could not find a good way to use multiple threads and still guarantee that results are produced in the order given in the word list.
+I experimented with using a priority queue for this, but the queue was a significant performance bottleneck.